sshkm/django-sshkm/README.md

 ```bash
 pip install django-sshkm
 ```
-- Configure /etc/sshkm/sshkm.conf
+- Configure /etc/sshkm/sshkm.conf (create it if it does not exist)
+  You can find an example in your install directory (example: /usr/lib/python2.7/site-packages/sshkm/sshkm.conf).
-  If you use sqlite make sure that the user running celery has read and write permissions to the db-file.
+  If you use sqlite make sure that the user running celery (see next step) has read and write permissions to the db-file.
 - Install a webserver which runs wsgi
   Example Apache httpd:
 ```